-Using slippery elm for acid reflux is one of the best natural remedies to ease the burning sensation associated with acid reflux.
+Taking slippery elm for acid reflux is one of the best natural remedies to ease the burning sensation associated with acid reflux.
+Making a slippery elm tea for acid reflux is soothing for the mucosal lining and helps to provide protection from acid in the throat or coat a compromised stomach lining.
 The burning symptoms of acid reflux in the chest or throat can be extremely uncomfortable and damaging to the GI lining.

 As someone who used to experience heartburn several times a week, I am glad I discovered slippery elm tea for acid reflux and DGL licorice lozenges.